Rayners Lane: Governance

 Rayners Lane lies within the London Borough of Harrow, governed under the local authority of Harrow London Borough Council.
 The Rayners Lane ward was established in The London Borough of Harrow (Electoral Arrangements) Order 1978, comprising areas that were previously part of the Pinner South and Roxbourne wards.
-The first elections in the ward were held in May 1978 in which three Conservative councillors were elected.
+The first elections in the ward were held in May 1978, in which three Conservative councillors were elected.

 Ward boundaries were revised in 2000 and most recently in 2020, taking effect in the 2022 council elections.
 As a result of the 2020 changes, the Rayners Lane ward lost the Harrow Garden Village area north of the station to the Pinner South ward.
 It also had its total number of councillors reduced from three to two.
-In 2022, Krishna Suresh (Labour) and Thaya Idaikkadar (Conservative) were elected as councillors to represent the ward while the Conservative Party took control of the council.
+In 2022, Krishna Suresh (Labour) and Thaya Idaikkadar (Conservative) were elected as councillors to represent the ward, while the Conservative Party took control of the council.
+Both councillors were re-elected in 2026.

-Rayners Lane is in the Brent and Harrow constituency for the London Assembly which has been represented since 2021 by Krupesh Hirani (Labour).
-It is also in the Harrow West parliamentary constituency which has been represented since 1997 by Gareth Thomas (Labour).
-The Pinner South ward is part of the Ruislip, Northwood and Pinner parliamentary constituency represented since 2019 by David Simmonds (Conservative).
+Rayners Lane is in the Brent and Harrow constituency for the London Assembly, which has been represented since 2021 by Krupesh Hirani (Labour).
+It is also in the Harrow West parliamentary constituency, which has been represented since 1997 by Gareth Thomas (Labour).
+The Pinner South ward is part of the Ruislip, Northwood and Pinner parliamentary constituency, represented since 2019 by David Simmonds (Conservative).